Donated Sick Leave Bank Program (DSLB) FAQ (MOA is here)

 Not at this time.
 We will be working with the negotiation team to see if this can be something we revisit with the administration in the future.

-No, all hours that you have donated are ‘nonrefundable’ and will remain in the sick bank.
+No, all hours that you have donated are 'irrevocable' and must remain in the sick bank.
+If you want to drop your DSLB membership, you have to wait and opt out during next the opt out window.

-16. Can hours from the Sick Leave Bank be used alongside any short or long term disability disability program I am a part of?
+16. Can hours for the DSLB be used alongside any short or long term disability program I am a part of?

 Leave from the Sick Leave Bank is to be used prior to, and not concurrently with, any short-term or long-term disability insurance that may be available to the member.

-If you expect you are going to need your sick time and you do not have much, you have even more reason to donated.
-A 3 hour donation gets you access to 30 days leave, with the ability to ask for an additional leave.
-Remaining a sick leave bank member enables you to leverage your balance for access to many more hours.
+If you expect you are going to need your sick time and you do not have much, you have even more reason to donate.
+A seven (7) hour donation gets you access to 40 days or 320 hours of leave.
+Becoming a DSLB member enables you to leverage your balance for access to many more hours.

 The plan was written specifically for sick time.
 Most AAUP members are nine month employees and do not receive vacation time.
 Vacation time is not provided for in this plan.

-No. Sick time many be donated only in 3 hour increments during open enrollment and during special calls.
+No. Sick time many be donated only in 7 hour increments during open enrollment, and during assessments and during special calls.
 It's important for members to remember that sick bank accrual is not monetized until it is either used or donated, so a retiring faculty member with 1700 hours on the books would severely deplete their department’s resources.

 The sick bank donation is deducted from the department where the donor resides.